jacobharper259/jacobharper259/README.md

 🌱 I’m currently learning **Javascript, React, Vue, and SQL**

-👨‍💻 All of my projects are available at [https://jmharper.netlify.app/](https://jmharper.netlify.app/)
+👨‍💻 All of my projects are available at [my website](https://jmharper.netlify.app/)

+📄 Know about my experiences [from my resume](https://jmharper.netlify.app/resume.pdf)

 📫 How to reach me **jacobharperdesign@gmail.com**

 ⚡ Fun fact: **I was born with no wisdom teeth.
 Only intellegent teeth.**